aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

     with wildcard permissions.
     :::

-5. Once you start defining custom ACLs, it\'s recommended to delete the default `avnadmin` rule by clicking the **Remove** icon.
+5. Once you start defining custom ACLs, it's recommended to delete the default `avnadmin` rule by clicking the **Remove** icon.

     :::warning